tradecloud/tradecloud-docs-api-v2/api/delivery-schedule.md

 ### Sending an order with a delivery schedule

-When sending and order, use the [Send order](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendOrderByBuyerRoute) endpoint.
+When sending an order, use the [Send order](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendOrderByBuyerRoute) endpoint.

-The field `lines.deliverySchedule` contains the requested delivery schedule of this order line.
+The field `lines.deliverySchedule` contains the delivery schedule of this order line.

 ### Receiving an order response with a delivery schedule